zama-ai/concrete/docs/tutorial/comparisons.md

 #### Pros

-- It will only put constraint on the smaller operand, which is great if the bigger operand is used in other costly operations.
+- It will only put a constraint on the smaller operand, which is great if the bigger operand is used in other costly operations.
 - It will result in exactly 2 table lookups, which is great.

 #### Cons

-- It will increase the bit-width of the bigger operand which can result in significant slowdowns if the bigger operand is used in other costly operations.
+- It will increase the bit-width of the bigger operand, which can result in significant slowdowns if the bigger operand is used in other costly operations.

 #### Example